Where to Eat in Rethymnon, Crete

 You can check out my feature story for Culinary Backstreets that delves into the fading tradition of handmade pastries and this family run business: The Kataifi Man of Rethymnon.

 Ferries connect between Heraklion port in Crete to Piraeus port in Athens.
 Travel time by ferry is about 9 to 10 hours, and the journey is typically an overnight trip.
-I recommend Minoan Lines.
-I journeyed on an overnight ferry from/to Athens.
-Check out my earlier post: Overnight Ferry to Crete with Minoan Lines.
+For my review of this journey,check out: Overnight Ferry to Crete with Minoan Lines.

 Getting Around Crete